IsaacScript/isaacscript/docs/example-mod.md

 }
 ```

-TypeScript saves the day, telling us that we actually need to feed the function an entity reference.
+This showcases the advantage of programming in TypeScript instead of Lua, because this is a common error.
+The TypeScript compiler tells us that we *actually* need to feed the function an entity reference instead of an entity.
 This is accomplished by simply casting the player as an `EntityRef`.
 (The "EntityRef()" function is a global.)

 ```ts
 entity.AddPoison(EntityRef(player), 100, player.Damage);